Overview and legal framework

 Failure to surrender to custody

-When a person is granted bail, they are under a duty to surrender to custody,
+When a person is granted bail, they are under a duty to surrender to custody.

-Role of the Local Authority
+Role of the local authority

-The role of the YOT/YJS
+The role of the YJS

-If the YOT/YJS do not support bail
+If the YJS does not support bail

-The role of the children’s services
+The role of children’s social care

 Placements out of area

-In addition, s44(1) of the Children and Young Persons Act 1933 states: Every court in dealing with a child or young person who is brought before it, either as an offender or otherwise, shall have regard to the welfare of the child or young person and shall in a proper case take steps for removing him from undesirable surroundings, and for securing that proper provision is made for his education and training.
+Every court in dealing with a child or young person who is brought before it, either as an offender or otherwise, shall have regard to the welfare of the child or young person and shall in a proper case take steps for removing him from undesirable surroundings, and for securing that proper provision is made for his education and training.

 Local authority provision of accommodation under RLAA